 Mai’s team member spotlight was published to honor and celebrate Asian American Pacific Islander Heritage Month as she resonates with Hmong, an indigenous group that live throughout Southeast Asia.

 What’s your job title and how long have you worked at CBM?

 Mai with her mom and daughter in their traditional Hmong clothes.

-I am a staff accountant and have been with CBM for six months.
+I am a senior accountant and have been with CBM for over a year.

 What inspired you to work in accounting?

 An individual who took a chance on me.
 I moved to the DMV area after graduation with no experience.
 I met an individual who happened to see potential in me and taught me what I know now.
 This person has over 10+ years of experience and saw the drive me in and took me under her wings.
 We’ve had our share of laughs and tears which opened my eyes to see how rewarding it is to work in accounting.

 What’s the most exciting part of your job?

 The people.
 I’ve always worked with a handful of people only and being able to work with many people has been amazing.
 Everyone has lots of knowledge and I’ve gained a lot working with the people here.
 It has been enjoyable so far.